tabler:menu-2

 Statute of Limitations on Debt in New Mexico

 New Mexico has a 6-year statute of limitations on credit card debt.
 The clock starts from the date of your last payment.
 After 6 years, creditors can no longer sue for the balance.
-New Mexico actually saw a decrease in credit card debt recently — one of only a few states where balances declined.

 Understanding your state's statute of limitations is critical when making decisions about old debt.
 For a deeper dive into how SOL works and common traps to avoid, read our full guide: The Statute of Limitations on Credit Card Debt.